Physicslibrary/ARKit-Stereoscope/README.md

 To get trekOBJ.zip unzipped is complicated as there are many third-party file manager apps.
 Unzipping trekOBJ.zip gives model.obj, terrain.mtl, and texture.png.
 Put these in iCloud Drive where Playgrounds can access them.

-Apple Files app is used here because it is free.
+Apple Files app is used here because it works.

 15. Open Files app, find trekOBJ.zip
 16. Tap trekOBJ.zip, tap "Preview Content"
 17. On the top, it says "model (1 of 3)", tap share on upper right, "Save to Files", find a directory, "Add"
 18. Swipe the screen left, it says "terrain (2 of 3)", save as before
-19. Swipe the screen left, "texture (3 of 3)", save again,
+19. Swipe the screen left, "texture (3 of 3)", "Save to Files" again,
-20. Finally, with ARKit-Stereoscope opened in Playgrounds, tap on "+", tap on paper icon, "Insert From...", find those files in iCloud Drive
+20. Finally, with ARKit-Stereoscope opened in Playgrounds, tap "+", tap paper icon, "Insert From...", find those files in iCloud Drive